julianogm/julianogm/README.md

 <br>

 <!-- quote_marker -->
-#### Saturday, July 12, 2025.
+#### Sunday, July 13, 2025.
 Quote of the day:

-> "If I'd listened to customers, I'd have given them a faster horse." - Henry Ford
+> "The greatest way to live with honor in this world is to be what we pretend to be." - Socrates